CSU-KangHu/HiTE/README.md

                         Whether to detect non-ltr de novo, 1: true, 0: false. default = [ 0 ]
   --debug is_debug      Open debug mode, and temporary files will be kept, 1: true, 0: false. default = [ 0 ]
   --use_NeuralTE use_NeuralTE
-                        Whether to use NeuralTE to classify TEs, 1: true, 0: false.
+                        Whether to use NeuralTE to classify TEs, 1: true, 0: false. default = [1 ]
+  --is_wicker is_wicker
+                        Use Wicker or RepeatMasker classification labels, 1: Wicker, 0: RepeatMasker. default = [ 0 ]
   --flanking_len flanking_len
                         The flanking length of candidates to find the true boundaries, default = [ 50 ] --fixed_extend_base_threshold fixed_extend_base_threshold